 - More Memory, Controllers, Accessories, or Drive Space For Save Files?

-- To answer these queries, no, no, no, and no. And unless your next question has to do with Japan, no.
+- To answer these queries, no, no, no, and no. And unless your next question is about Japan, no.

 Made in Japan, For Japan: The Legacy of Famicom Expansion

-Yet again, this oddly enticing the N64 expansion port was only relevant in Japan.
-The n64 bottom expansion port was compatible with the N64DD (Nintendo 64 Disk Drive), a Japan-only drive for reading CD-ROM games.
+Yet again, this oddly enticing N64 expansion port was only relevant in Japan.
+The N64 bottom expansion port was compatible with the N64DD (Nintendo 64 Disk Drive), a Japan-only drive for reading CD-ROM games.

-- The N64DD (Nintendo 64 Disk Drive) was a peripheral developed by Nintendo for the Nintendo 64 that allowed the console to read data from a magnetic disk format.
+- The N64DD (Nintendo 64 Disk Drive) was a peripheral developed by Nintendo for the Nintendo 64 that enabled the console to read data from a magnetic disk.

-N64DD (Nintendo 64 Disk Drive) Disk Format: Understanding Its Unique Technology and Limited Success
+N64DD (Nintendo 64 Disk Drive) Disk Format: Interpreting Its Unique Technology and Limited Success

-This system was designed to help developers make bigger and more complex games than what standard cartridges could handle.
+- This system was created to help developers create larger, more complex games than standard cartridges could handle.

 - "The Legend of Zelda: Ocarina of Time" expansion (known as "Ocarina of Time: Master Quest")